open-mmlab/mmcv/docs/en/understand_mmcv/cnn.md

 ### Layer building

-We may need to try different layers of the same type when running experiments, but do not want to modify the code from time to time.
+When running an experiment, we may want to try layers of the same type but with different configurations, but we don't want to change the code every time.
-Here we provide some layer building methods to construct layers from a dict, which can be written in configs or specified via command line arguments.
+So, we provide some layer construction methods, which can build layers from dictionaries.
+It can be configured in configuration files or specified through command line parameters.

 #### Usage